 As one of the oldest cities in our country, Charleston is proud of her beautifully restored homes and cobblestone streets.
 In mid-April, we spent several days exploring this charming, welcoming city.
 Taking heed of our lesson learned during our visit to Savannah, we started off with a walking tour of the historic district.

 In the wilds of the New World, Charleston was known as “Little London.”
 Settled by the British in 1670, over the next two centuries Charleston grew to become a wealthy city, thanks to the busy seaport, the slave trade, and the nearby plantations growing rice, cotton, and indigo.
 Charleston prided itself on having the finest architecture, fashions, textiles, and silver.

-The Charleston Museum—founded in 1733 as America’s first museum—has excellent displays on early Charleston, with collections of silver (some retrieved from outhouses where it was hidden from Union soldiers—can you imagine that archeological dig?), gorgeous historic textiles, and exhibits on the indigenous peoples of the area and the life of slaves in the Lowcountry.
+The Charleston Museum—founded in 1733 as America’s first museum—has excellent displays on early Charleston.
+It holds collections of silver (some retrieved from outhouses where it was hidden from Union soldiers—can you imagine that archeological dig?), gorgeous historic textiles, and exhibits on the indigenous peoples of the area and the life of slaves in the Lowcountry.

-With wealth built on the backs of slaves (in the 1800’s, Charleston’s population was 70 percent African-American), you can imagine how loath the people were to give up slavery.
+With wealth built on the backs of slaves (in the 1800s, Charleston’s population was 70 percent African-American), you can imagine how reluctant the people were to give up slavery.
 South Carolina was the first to secede from the Union, and the first shot of the Civil War was fired by Confederate soldiers on Union troops stationed at Fort Sumter in Charleston Harbor.

 The city was devastated by the war, and recovery was painfully slow.
 With few resources, people were forced to repair instead of replacing buildings.
 The unexpected benefit is that vast numbers of historic structures survived.